 - Preheat oven to 350 degrees Fahrenheit.

 - After 3 hours, carefully remove the pot from the oven and add 1.5 cups of water.
 Stir.
 Place back in oven.
-Cook for about 2.5 to 3 hours more.Note: Time may vary, depending on how fresh your beans are and how you like them done.
+Bake for about 2.5 to 3 hours more until beans are cooked through and tender.Note: Time may vary, depending on how fresh your beans are and how you like them done.
 Continue cooking and adding water until you've reached your desired doneness and consistency.

 - Carefully remove from the oven and add another ½ cup or so of water (depending on desired consistency) and stir to combine.

 - Depending on how loose or thin you want these beans add as little or as much water to them until you’ve reached the consistency you like best.

 - Yummy garnish ideas (totally optional) are cilantro, a squeeze of lime, avocado or crumbled feta.